A Comprehensive Multipolar Theory for Periodic Metasurfaces: Multipolar calculation of the scattering field from a 2D array in Cartesian and vector spherical harmonics basis: General Equations

-where due to electromagnetic duality symmetry $\bar{\bar{C}}_{jj'}^\mathrm{ee}=\bar{\bar{C}}_{jj'}^\mathrm{mm}$ and $\bar{\bar{C}}_{jj'}^\mathrm{me}=\bar{\bar{C}}_{jj'}^\mathrm{em}$.
+The lattice coupling matrix expressed in Cartesian coordinates, $\bar{\bar{C}}$, has the exact dimensions as the polarizability matrix and is defined as where due to electromagnetic duality symmetry \cite{Jackson1999,tung1985group,FernandezCorbaton2014a,rahimzadegan2016optical} $\bar{\bar{C}}_{jj'}^\mathrm{ee}=\bar{\bar{C}}_{jj'}^\mathrm{mm}$ and $\bar{\bar{C}}_{jj'}^\mathrm{me}=\bar{\bar{C}}_{jj'}^\mathrm{em}$.
 Generally, based on the 2D lattice symmetry and incidence angle, the coupling matrices take different arrangements.
 Specifically, at normal incidence, i.e., $\theta_{\rm inc}=0$, the coupling matrix takes a much simpler form.
 Hence, in Fig.~\ref{FIG:latticeFull}, we show the Cartesian coupling matrix $\bar{\bar{C}}$ for square and hexagonal lattices.
 The spherical coupling matrix counterpart is shown in Fig.~S3 in the \textit{Supp.
 Info.
 IX.A.}.
-Note, that the coupling matrix is a function of the $\mathbf{k}_{\rm inc}$ unit-vector.
-Therefore, for a normal incidence, the choice of $\phi_{\rm inc}$ does not make any difference.
+Note that the coupling matrix is a function of the $\hat{\mathbf{k}}_{\rm inc}$.
+Therefore, for normal incidence, the choice of $\phi_{\rm inc}$ does not make any difference.
 Throughout the manuscript, normal incidence refer to $\theta_{\rm inc}=0$, unless, explicitly, a constraint on $\phi_{\rm inc}$ is mentioned.

 Following the calculation of $\bar{\bar{C}}$ for a specific lattice, the normalized effective polarizability can, then, be obtained via \eqref{a-eff-def}.
 The Row III of the Fig.~\ref{FIG:latticeFull} shows $\bar{\bar{\widetilde{\alpha}}}_{\rm eff}$ of the spherical, cylindrical, and helical particles inside the square and hexagonal lattices, i.e., including the coupling influence of all particles on the 2D array.